wp-plugins/total-slider/readme.txt

 2. Activate the plugin on the **Plugins** page of your dashboard.
 3. Click **Slider** in the admin menu and get started on your first slide group!

+== Screenshots ==

+1. The slide groups screen.
+2. Creating a new slide group is easy: just give it a name.
+3. Getting started on a new slide group.
+4. Make changes to the slide, and see the preview update in real time.
+5. Use the standard WordPress uploader to set your background image.
+6. Position the title and description anywhere over the background with drag and drop.
+7. Link the slide to a page or post on your site easily.

 == Changelog ==